 forgejo-setup

-# install forgejo ```bash brew install forgejo ``` # create repo go to forgejo ui and create some repo # set web hook for repo ``` repo -> settings -> web hooks -> http://127.0.0.1:4000/forgejo_hook ``` # set webhook allowed host `nano ~/homebrew/var/forgejo/custom/conf/app.ini` ```ini [webhook] ALLOWED_HOST_LIST = 127.0.0.1 ``` restart forgejo ```bash brew services restart forgejo ``` # build dsci runner ```bash git clone https://github.com/melezhik/dsci-runner.git cd dsci-runner docker build . -t dsci ``` # run dsci runner On the same host where forgejo instance runs: ```bash docker run \ -p 4000:4000 \ --memory="4g" \ --env FORGEJO_HOST=http://host.docker.internal:3000 \ --env FORGEJO_API_TOKEN=token \ dsci ``` On the command above one needs to change FORGEJO_HOST to actual value related to the running forgejo instance.
-FORGEJO_API_TOKEN needs to be generated before hand: ``` user settings -> applications -> manage access tokens -> generate token ``` and inserted into the docker run command parameters.
-Permissions for access token needs to be set at least with "repository" permissions Once dsci container has run you should see some output from dsci job runner **Attention!** Please make it sure that dsci container is accessible from within your forgejo instance by http://127.0.0.1:4000 address. # set up dsci cicd pipeline go to created repo and create pipeline code under `.dsci` directory, see instructions on the main doc page. --- Happy hacking with forgejo and dsci! 😄
+Prerequisites for self hosted installation * Forgejo * docker * golang ( to compile runner, pre-maid binaries coming soon ) # install forgejo ```bash brew install forgejo ``` # create repo go to forgejo ui and create some repo # set web hook for repo ``` repo -> settings -> web hooks -> http://127.0.0.1:8080/forgejo_hook ``` # set webhook allowed host `nano ~/homebrew/var/forgejo/custom/conf/app.ini` ```ini [webhook] ALLOWED_HOST_LIST = 127.0.0.1 ``` restart forgejo ```bash brew services restart forgejo ``` # build dsci runner ```bash git clone https://github.com/melezhik/dsci-runner.git cd dsci-runner go mod tidy go build -o dsci_runner main.go ``` # configure dsci runner `nano ~/.dsci.toml`: ```toml ForgejoHost = "http://127.0.0.1:3000" ForgejoApiToken = "foobarbaz" DsciFeedbackUrl = "http://127.0.0.1:8080" DsciAgentSkipBootstrap = false DsciAgentImage = "alpine:latest" ``` On the command above one needs to change `ForgejoHost` to actual value related to the running forgejo instance. `ForgejoApiToken` needs to be generated before hand: ``` user settings -> applications -> manage access tokens -> generate token ``` and inserted into the docker run command parameters.
+Permissions for access token needs to be set at least with "repository" permissions **Attention!** Make it sure DsciFeedbackUrl is available publicly to see dsci reports from forgejo UI # run dsci runner ```bash ./dsci_runner ``` # set up dsci cicd pipeline go to created repo and create pipeline code under `.dsci` directory, see instructions on the main doc page. --- Happy hacking with forgejo and dsci! 😄 # Further reading * [~Dsci runner configuration](/doc/configuration) * [~Maintenance](/doc/maintenance)